Pediatric sleep disordered breathing (SDB)

 • Wetting the bed

-How is Pediatric Sleep-Disordered Breathing (SDB) diagnosed?
+How is pediatric sleep disordered breathing (SDB) diagnosed?

 If you suspect your child may have a sleep disorder, you should see a doctor immediately.
 Sleep disorders can lead to neurological and cardiovascular problems later on.

 Your pediatrician will ask if you have a family history of sleep apnea.
 He will then perform a physical exam to look for obstructions that might cause breathing difficulties.
 These might include things such as enlarged tonsils or narrow airways.
-If the doctor suspects sleep apnea, he may recommend a sleep study.
+If the doctor suspects sleep apnea, they may recommend a sleep study.

-A sleep study may occur at a lab that uses special technology to monitor your child’s behavior while sleeping.
+• Sleep study - A sleep study may occur at a lab that uses special technology to monitor your child’s behavior while sleeping.
 More often, your doctor will order a device such as an actigraph to track your child’s sleep patterns.
 The watch-like instrument is non-invasive and provides specialists with data they need to recommend appropriate treatments.

-What are the causes of Pediatric Sleep-Disordered Breathing (SDB)?
+What are the causes of pediatric sleep disordered breathing (SDB)?

-Obstructive sleep apnea may happen because something is blocking the upper airway, such as enlarged tonsils or adenoids.
+Obstructive sleep apnea (OSA) may happen because something is blocking the upper airway, such as enlarged tonsils or adenoids.
 It may also happen if the muscles in the back of the throat relax and collapse during sleep.

 Risk factors

-How is Pediatric Sleep-Disordered Breathing (SDB) treated?
+How is pediatric sleep disordered breathing (SDB) treated?

 Though rare in children, sleep-disordered breathing (SDB) disorders can be serious.
 Left untreated, obstructive sleep apnea (OSA) can lead to heart arrhythmias, high blood pressure, heart failure or even stroke.